Blackboyy01/Edison-Retail-shop/README.md

 ---

-## 🗂️ Project Overview
+## Project Overview

-This project was delivered as a freelance engagement, simulating a real-world retail analytics brief.
-Using a single relational table of retail transaction records, a series of structured SQL queries were developed to answer 10 targeted business questions — covering data quality assessment, sales analysis, customer intelligence, and operational insights.
+This project was delivered as a  retail analytics brief.
+Using a single relational table of retail transaction records, a series of structured SQL queries were developed to answer 10 targeted business questions covering data quality assessment, sales analysis, customer intelligence, and operational insights.

 The analysis was designed to be immediately actionable: each query maps to a specific business decision, from understanding which categories to prioritise to knowing when the store is busiest.